net-lisias-ksp/ksp-tools-public/README.md

 ## Installation

 1. Checkout the thing.
-2. Have Python 3.6 (don't tested it on older ones) on the path.
+2. Have Python 3.6 (didn't tested it on older ones) on the path.
-3. Have fun!
+3. Profit!

 ### License